dokku/dokku-mongo/README.md

 dokku mongo:link other_service playground
 ```

-It is possible to change the protocol for mongo_url by setting the environment variable mongo_database_scheme on the app.
+It is possible to change the protocol for `MONGO_URL` by setting the environment variable `MONGO_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground MONGO_DATABASE_SCHEME=mongodb2
 dokku mongo:link lolipop playground
 ```

-This will cause mongo_url to be set as:
+This will cause `MONGO_URL` to be set as:

 ```
 mongodb2://lolipop:SOME_PASSWORD@dokku-mongo-lolipop:27017/lolipop